Toolify

 12 Metal Shapes

-From basic round bars and plates to structural I-Beams, Channel sections, and Hex bars — all common industrial profiles are covered.
+From basic round bars and plates to structural I-Beams, Channel sections, and Hex bars — all common industrial profiles covered.

 6 Metal Types